ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_IRM.md

 11. If you need to log in as the **Admin** account, then do so with a password of **Pa55w.rd**.

-12. In an earlier lab exercise, you opened **Outlook on the Web** for Lynne Robbins.
+12. In an earlier lab exercise, you opened **Outlook on the Web** on LON-CL2 for Lynne Robbins.
 You must log out as Lynne so that you can sign back in as Alex. <br/>

 	Select Lynne's user icon in the upper right corner, and in her **My account** window, select **Sign out**.
 Once you are signed out, close any other tabs in your browser.